 The entire rationale behind this move to Tee-Block Assignments is to have people playing from the most appropriate tees for their distance and skill level.
 Most Slammers already play the proper tees so this initiative will ensure consistency across the field.

 2. Rule Priority

-Golf Canada rules of match-play golf apply, except for local course rules and the Slammer rules as outlined on this, The Slammer Tour Local Rules Card.
+Golf Canada rules of match-play golf apply, except for local course rules and Slammer Tour rules.
 Slammer rules take precedence, followed by local course rules and then Golf Canada rules.

 3. Making Rulings on the Course (playing two balls)